 - In the worst-case scenario of a temperature excursion that damages product, monitoring data can be used to identify and intercept it before it reaches the consumer.

 Cold chains are used extensively in pharmaceuticals, frozen foods, produce, beverages, and in certain specialty chemical and materials applications (photographic film, for example).
+Properly implementing the right storage and distribution practices for these products is an essential part of GxP, or good practices.

 You’ll see vaccines used as an example throughout this article.
 That’s because the effects of temperature excursions in vaccines are potentially life-threatening and can be difficult or impossible to detect visually.
 Furthermore, vaccines are commonly distributed over long distances, through areas with less developed infrastructure, making vaccine cold chains particularly complex and challenging.
 For this reason, the CDC and WHO provide extensive guidance on the storage and handling of vaccines.